Skip to Content Top

 Oklahoma law has set specific grounds under which a marriage may be annulled.
 These include:

-• Fraud or misrepresentation: If one party deceived the other into the marriage through lies or deliberate concealment of important information, the marriage may be annulled.
+• Fraud or misrepresentation: If one party deceived the other into the marriage through lies or the deliberate concealment of important information, the marriage may be annulled.

 • Bigamy: If one spouse was already married to someone else at the time of the second marriage, the new marriage is invalid and can be annulled.